HasanYousef/OOP-course-projects/LodeRunner/README.txt

         Ladder and the player on the ground the enemy will go down, if the enemy on a rope and the player on the ground (inder the enemy) the enemy will jump to the ground, this mean that the algorithm is a approximation.
+        it is also good to mention that the enemy can jump from an edge or a rope if the player is lower than the enemy.

 Bug:
-        Resetting the game (after dying 3 times) will cause a bug which will make the game stay in the level 1 even after finishing it. in the second level there is a problem with the enemy (can't kill the player).

-		no more time to fix these bugs.
+        if the player is in not in the enemy's row and the enemy is in a ladder, the enemy will keep going up and down or left and right (if there is floor) in the same 2 blocks, until the player will be in the same row again.

 Another Notes: